hennessyevan/veklabs.com/content/reports/Create A Strong Corporate Video Production.md

 Typically, most consumers would rather watch a short video than read a blog post.
 Don’t get me wrong here, blogs are still a powerful tool (and cost much less than a video to produce) but nothing is as impactful as a well-crafted video production done by professionals.

-This brand awareness video example was taken from Coca-Cola, and they did an amazing job with this one.
-Brand awareness videos are made to spread the message of the company, rather than sell an individual product or service.
-These types of videos are extremely powerful if done correctly.
+Brand awareness videos are extremely powerful if done correctly.

 ### DWK Brand Awareness Video - Example